CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Reviewing our changes
 ~~~~~~~~~~~~~~~~~~~~~

-Once Spyder is deployed, we can notice the following changes:

-First, we can see that we already have the corresponding buttons in the toolbar.
+Once we've restarted Spyder, we should notice several new changes after our work above.

+Our Pomodoro toolbar should be present, including its Start, Pause and Stop buttons.
+In addition, the buttons should have the tooltips set by their corresponding ``tip`` parameter.

 .. image:: images/workshop-3/pd_toolbar_actions.gif
-   :alt: Pomodoro timer toolbar's buttons
+   :alt: Pomodoro timer toolbar in Spyder, with start, pause and stop buttons

-Second, the values of the ``tip`` parameters, included in the creation of the actions, are shown as tooltips of the buttons.

-Third, if we check the "View > Toolbars" menu, we will find that there is a new entry corresponding to our toolbar.
+If we check the "View > Toolbars" menu, there should be a new entry corresponding to our toolbar.

 .. image:: images/workshop-3/pd_view_pomodoro_toolbar.png
-   :alt: View > Toolbars menu with "Pomodoro Timer Toolbar" option.
+   :alt: View > Toolbars menu in Spyder, showing a new "Pomodoro Timer Toolbar" item

-Finally, let us check how the Pomodoro timer control buttons on the toolbar interact with the status bar component.
+Finally, we should see the Pomodoro timer buttons on the toolbar control with the status bar timer accordingly.

 .. image:: images/workshop-3/pd_toolbar_statusbar_interact.gif
-   :alt: Interaction between the Pomodoro Timer toolbar and its status bar.
+   :alt: Timer buttons in Spyder's toolbar being clicked and showing how they start, pause and stop the pomodoro timer in the status bar

 ========================